egnha/dub/README.md

 Grothendieck](https://stat.ethz.ch/pipermail/r-help/2004-June/053343.html)
 (2004).

-If you’re looking for a robust and full-featured option for tuple unpacking, or you want to combine subsequence splicing and assignment in a single operation, use the [zeallot](https://github.com/nteetor/zeallot) package by [Nate
+If you’re looking for a more robust and full-featured option for tuple unpacking, or you want to combine subsequence splicing and assignment in a single operation, use the [zeallot](https://github.com/nteetor/zeallot) package by [Nate